 - Go Diving – The Belizean Barrier Reef is the world’s second largest barrier reef and lies around 45 minutes away from the shore.
 If you’re new to diving, consider a trip to Laughing Bird Caye as the gentle waters are perfect for novices and offer the chance to swim with hawksbill turtles and lemon sharks.
 For something more unique, head to The Elbow at Gladden Spit.
 For the two weeks following a full moon, whales sharks feed on the small fish that spawn here.

-- Sea kayaking – Rent a sea kayak for $27 USD per day for a chance to explore secluded beaches and caves.
+- Sea kayaking – Rent a sea kayak for around $30 USD per day for a chance to explore secluded beaches and caves.
 Bring your snorkel gear to take advantage of the amazing snorkeling in the region.
 There are also guided kayaking tours if you don’t fancy going alone.

-- Fish for Your Dinner – A day’s fishing is quite expensive at $275 USD but is well worth it as you’re likely to catch barracuda, tuna, and many others.
+- Fish – A day’s fishing is quite expensive at $275 USD but is well worth it as you’re likely to catch barracuda, tuna, and many others.
 Fly fishers can hook tarpon, snook and bonefish.